sphinx-doc/sphinx/doc/ext/autodoc.rst

    fields with version control tags, that you don't want to put in the generated documentation.

+   .. deprecated:: 0.4
+      Use the more versatile docstring processing provided by :event:`autodoc-process-docstring`.

 .. confval:: autoclass_content

    This value selects what content will be inserted into the main body of an